Did you know that TV and radio connection is paid for in the Czech Republic?

 Which devices are subject to the RADIO FEE?

-• radio for digital signal reception (DAB/DAB+), e.g.: portable or table radio receiver, clock radio, car radio, radio on a boat (boat, sailboat, …), mini-system, Hi-Fi tuner;
+- radio for receiving analogue or digital radio broadcasts, e.g.: portable or table radio receiver, clock radio, car radio, motorcycle radio, radio on a boat (boat or yacht, sailboat, …), mini-tower, micro-tower and Hi-Fi audio system, general receiver;

-• combined and built-in electronics (combined with a radio receiver), e.g.: refrigerators with built-in radio or TV, sauna baths or whirlpools with radio, etc.
+- bundled and built-in electronics (combined with a radio or TV receiver), e.g.: refrigerators with built-in radio or TV, sauna cabins or hot tubs with radio, etc;

 Which devices are subject to the TELEVISION FEE?